Discover how our cancer research is enhancing healthcare transformation in Kenya and benefitting local populations.

 We’re sharing pioneering discoveries across cancer prevention, detection and treatment to improve outcomes for people affected by the disease where it is needed most.

-In developing nations, such as Kenya, increased clinical provision through specialist cancer treatment centres are helping to increase survival rates.
+In developing nations, such as Kenya, increased clinical provision through specialist cancer treatment centres is helping to increase survival rates.

 However, the need for a larger skilled workforce, routing earlier detection strategies, and a better understanding of poorly researched cancers means that survival rates remain much lower than those in developed countries.

 We’re forging international partnerships to improve cancer survival outcomes.